 We are a leading provider of on-demand multi-channel transaction software management platforms that enable communications service providers (CSPs) to automate new subscriber activation, order management and service provisioning.
 Our ConvergenceNow® platforms provide seamless integration between customer-facing applications and "back-office" or ActivationNow® and infrastructure-related systems and processes.
 Our CSP customers rely on our internet based solutions and technology to automate the process of activating customers and delivering additional communications services including new service offerings and ongoing customer care.
-We have designed our platforms to be flexible to enable multiple communication services including e-commerce, CSP stores and other retail outlets, etc., allowing us to meet the rapidly changing and converging services offered by CSPs.
+We have designed our platforms to be flexible to enable multiple communication services including wireless, Voice Over Internet Protocol (VoIP), wireline and cable to be managed through multiple distribution channels including e-commerce, CSP stores and other retail outlets, etc., allowing us to meet the rapidly changing and converging services offered by CSPs.
 By simplifying the processes associated with managing the customer experience for ordering and activating services through the automation and integration of disparate systems, we enable CSPs to acquire, retain and service customers quickly, reliably and cost-effectively.
 We enable service providers to drive growth in new and existing markets while delivering an improved customer experience at lower costs.